 (1) Assets for which the Plans do not directly own the underlying securities are excluded from this chart.

-Investments may also include various collateralized mortgage obligations and asset backed securities that are considered to be sensitive to changes in interest rates due to the existence of prepayment or conversion features.
+Investments may also include various collateralized mortgage obligations, mortgage pass-through securities, asset-backed securities, and commingled funds that are considered to be sensitive to changes in interest rates due to the existence of prepayment or conversion features.